Otti Berger: Weaving for Modernist Architecture

 Otti Berger: Weaving for Modernist Architecture photo

 Otti Berger (1898–1944) was one of the most important textile designers of the 20th century.
-A core member of the experimental approach to textiles at the Bauhaus, she was also a female entrepreneur in the frenzied time that was the early 1930s in Berlin, and, ultimately banned from working by Nazi politics, spent two years of professional exile in London.
-Working closely with architects of the New Objectivity movement such as Lilly Reich, Ludwig Hilberseimer and Hans Scharoun, Berger designed upholstery and wall tapestries, curtains and floor coverings that responded to novel types of use and production methods, and thereby redefined the relationship between aesthetics and function―with fascinating results.
+At the Bauhaus she was a pioneer of new, experimental approaches to textile.
+She was also a female entrepreneur during the frenzied, uncertain and creative 1930s in Berlin.
+She was ultimately banned from working by the Nazis because she was Jewish, spending two difficult years of professional exile in London.
+Working closely with architects of the New Objectivity movement such as Lilly Reich, Ludwig Hilberseimer and Hans Scharoun, Berger designed upholstery, wall tapestries, curtains and wall and floor coverings that responded to new types of use and new production methods.
+In both her work and writing, she redefined the relationship between aesthetics and function―with fascinating results.

 Berlin-based visual artist and author Judith Raum has conducted intensive research in European and North American archives to complete the first comprehensive study of Berger’s scattered estate.
-On the occasion of the release of Otti Berger: Weaving for Modernist Architecture, published by Hatje Cantz and edited for Bauhaus-Archiv Berlin, join Judith Raum for a visually rich exploration of what textiles could be and do in modernist interior space.
+On the occasion of the release of Otti Berger: Weaving for Modernist Architecture, published by Hatje Cantz and edited for Bauhaus-Archiv Berlin, join Judith Raum for a visually rich exploration of what textiles can bring to the interior spaces of modernism.

 Header image: Judith Raum, Otti Berger curtain fabric fragment (1933), 2020